geromath/ToDoMe/README.md

 # Running the tests

 Navigate to the folder where the manage.py file is and
-- In the terminal, type: 'python manage.py test'
+- In the terminal, type: `python manage.py test`

-NOTE: Currently, test coverage is at approximately 42 %, yet Coveralls does not run our tests, and thus only displays 20 %.
-During Sprint delivery 4, we were at a steady ≈ 70 % coverage, however after Coveralls/Travis CI issues occured, many tests fail to run.
-We are yet to find a solution to this problem.
+NOTE: Currently, test coverage is at approximately 50 %, yet Coveralls does not run our tests, and thus only displayed 21 %.
+During Sprint delivery 4, we were at a steady ≈ 72 % coverage, however after Coveralls/Travis CI issues occured, many tests fail to run.
+We are yet to find a solution to this problem, and have temporarily discarded Coveralls.

 # Built With